 - ▶ A collision report form (check with your school district) SHALL be available at all times and SHALL be completed by the instructor immediately following any collision, regardless of damage or injury. - ▶ All driver training vehicles involved in a collision SHALL file a report with the appropriate police agency.
-A copy of the police report SHALL be given to the appropriate school administrator and filed with the collision report form. - ▶ School districts SHALL have a policy for crashes that occur outside of school hours that include procedures and how to contact the appropriate school administrator(s). - A student driver who is at fault of a traffic violation resulting in a crash while holding a driver education permit may result in course failure and must take the class at a later date.
+A copy of the police report SHALL be given to the appropriate school administrator and filed with the collision report form. - ▶ School districts SHALL have a policy for crashes that occur outside of school hours that include procedures and how to contact the appropriate school administrator(s). - ▶ A student driver who is at fault of a traffic violation resulting in a crash while holding a driver education permit may result in course failure and must take the class at a later date. - ▶ Collision report forms must be completed and a copy sent to the driver education specialist within two weeks after the crash incident.